sa2c/sunpyter/README.md

   This happens when you log in the first time on the CDT storage login node.
   Follow the [CDT storage login node connection](cdt-storage-connection.md)

 - Use the CDT branch
  Make sure you check out the `CDT` branch, not `master`.

 - Copy or link the data from the charities you are interested in into your home directory on the CDT login node storage.
+  You can use the `copy_files.sh` script to that aim.

 ## Notes on **Windows**
   Make sure you have